JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 - Sign/Verify via Ed25519
 - Asymmetric Encrypt/Decrypt in ElGamal style using Curve25519
 - Symmetric Encrypt/Decrypt with AES-256-CBC
+- SharedSecret in Raw and Hashed version as privA * pubB = privB * pubA
+- ReferencedSharedSecret - using a random PrivA and adding the referencePoint pubA - in Raw and Hashed version
 - Random length salts to mitigate Known Plaintext Attacks

 This is directly used from other parts of the [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA?view) system.